Rakkuyil (TV series)

-Rakkuyil (transl.Nightingale) is an Indian television soap opera that airs on Mazhavil Manorama on Monday to Saturday at 9 am IST and streams on Manorama Max.
+Raakkuyil (transl.Nightingale) is an Indian television soap opera that airs on Mazhavil Manorama and streams on ManoramaMAX.
 It is an adaptation of Mayadevi's Novel Raakuyil on Malayala Manorama.
-However, from episode 125 onwards, the show deviated from the original novel and currently its story is being written by Lydia Paul.
-Raakuyil is narrated from the point of view of the central character Thulasi.
+However, from episode 125 onwards, the show deviated from the original novel and its story is written by Lydia Paul.
+Raakkuyil is narrated from the point of view of the central character Thulasi.